-During December 2018, the Brokerage Firm did not hold trading IPC futures position with MexDer for the equity shares, however it did hold equity structured hedges over IPC underlying, in position levels of (\$306) and of contracts of (\$0.000679), for short and long positions, referenced to the agreed levels of the positons.
-Likewise, during 2019 did not hold transactions with listed options over IPC futures of MexDer.
+During December 2020, the Brokerage Firm did not hold trading IPC futures position with MexDer for the equity shares, however it did hold equity structured hedges over IPC underlying, in position levels of \$(263) and of contracts of \$(0.000594), for short and long positions, referenced to the agreed levels of the positions.
+Likewise, during 2020 did not hold transactions with listed options over IPC futures of MexDer.

 It is important to mention that listed options of equity (i.e. shares and indexes) are primarily used to hedge the market risk of the options and warrants positions that are issued to the clients.
-However, the Front-Office strategy in 2019 was focused in highly liquid foreign underlying instruments, with the purpose of diversifying the internal portfolio to make it more competitive and therefore to offer better returns to its clients, among some of the new underlying instruments, indexes and shares, are SPX, AAPL, SX5E, FB, GOOG, IBM, NFLX, SBUX.
-The Brokerage Firm issued referred IPC warrants and a basket of shares at the close of the fourth quarter of 2019 was \$1,224.
+However, the Front-Office strategy in 2020 was focused in highly liquid foreign underlying instruments, with the purpose of diversifying the internal portfolio to make it more competitive and therefore to offer better returns to its clients, among some of the new underlying instruments, indexes and shares, are SPX, AMD, AMZN, FXI, IXM, MSF, MSI, SX5E, SX60, MSFT, NKY, SHAK.
+The Brokerage Firm issued referred IPC warrants and a basket of shares at the close of the fourth quarter of 2020 was \$3,793.

 Given that the VaR measure is used to estimate potential losses under normal market conditions, stress testing is performed daily, with the purpose of determining exposure to risk considering large abnormal fluctuations in market prices (changes in volatility and correlations between risk factors).
 The Risk Committee has approved stress limits.
-The stress testing during last quarter of 2019 was \$59.61, the limit is \$130 Canadian dollars (CAD).
+The stress testing during last quarter of 2020 was \$193.32, the limit is \$130 million of Canadian dollars (CAD).
 The scenario used for these tests is Emerging Markets 2008, this scenario represents the worldwide sub-prime crises of 2007-2008 and its impact in Mexico.

-The back testing from October to December 2019, shows efficiency levels in green under the approach established by the International Payment Bank.
+The back testing from October to December 2020, shows efficiency levels in green under the approach established by the International Payment Bank.